SimranShaikh20/Smart-Resume-Assistant/README.md

    - A custom prompt template is populated with the extracted resume text and the provided job description.

 5. **AI Analysis:**
-   - The prompt is sent to Google’s Gemini AI (via `google.generativeai` package), which evaluates the resume, calculates the match percentage, identifies missing keywords, and generates a profile summary.
+   - The prompt is sent to Google’s Gemini AI (via `google-generativeai` package), which evaluates the resume, calculates the match percentage, identifies missing keywords, and generates a profile summary.

 6. **Output Results:**
    - The results, including the JD match percentage, missing keywords, and profile summary, are displayed in the app interface for the user to review.